-The NASA Deep Space Climate Observatory (DSCOVR) mission was designed for Earth observation and science from the L_1 Lagrange point, which is located approximately 1.5 million km from the Earth, of the same order as the distance of the pole-sitter mission (where angular size of the Earth disc is approximately 0.5 deg).
+Another mission, the NASA Deep Space Climate Observatory (DSCOVR), was designed for Earth observation and science from the L_1 Lagrange point, which is located approximately 1.5 million km from the Earth, of the same order as the distance of the pole-sitter mission (where angular size of the Earth disc is approximately 0.5 deg).
 Despite that this mission was initially canceled, its payload would be similar to that which could be used on a pole-sitter spacecraft.
-Finally, a compact, modern instrument for imaging in the visible and infrared range was successfully flown on the Deep Impact mission.
-A complete discussion on potential applications enabled by such instrumentation is found in Ref.
-[2].
+The Earth Polychromatic Imaging Spectrometer (EPIC) was designed to study ozone, aerosols, clouds, sulfur dioxide, precipitable water vapor, volcanic ash and UV irradiance.
+It offered a 2048x2048 pixel image in the near visible, with an aperture of 30 cm and mass of 65 kg.